bankair/dirty-ruby/CONTRIB.md

 Will result in the following formatted text:

-# That is a block of markdown:
+That is a *block* of markdown:

-# 1. item 1
+1. item 1
-# 2. item 2
+2. item 2

 ```ruby
 # Genuine comment